davidcalhoun/touche/README.md

 # Touché
 Mouse event to touch event mapping for testing touch interfaces with desktop browsers.
 This means that touchstart, touchmove, and touchend are hooked up to mousedown, mousemove, and mouseend, respectively.
-This is generally recommended for testing purposes
+This is generally recommended for testing purposes.

 Inspired by Phantom Limb (https://github.com/brian-c/phantom-limb), but seeking less bloat (no graphics) and more conformance to the properties of actual touch objects (test with http://frontendstuff.com/javascript/examples/touch.html), and much more minimal code.